-Start the engine, and then let it idle for several minutes while checking it for oil leakage.
+11. Start the engine, and then let it idle for several minutes while checking it for oil leakage.
 If oil is leaking, immediately turn the engine off and check for the cause.

-After the engine is started, the engine oil pressure warning light should go off.
+After the engine is started, the engine oil level warning light should go off if the oil level is sufficient.

-If the oil pressure warning light flickers or remains on even if the oil level is correct, immediately turn the engine off and have a Yamaha dealer check the vehicle.
+If the oil level warning light flickers or remains on even if the oil level is correct, immediately turn the engine off and have a Yamaha dealer check the vehicle.

-Turn the engine off, wait a few minutes until the oil settles, and then check the oil level and correct it if necessary.
+- 12. Turn the engine off, wait a few minutes until the oil settles, and then check the oil level and correct it if necessary. - 13.
+Install the cowling.
+(FZ8-NA)